cjeholm/findbacklinks/README.md

 # findbacklinks

-A Telescope extension for finding backlinks in markdown notes
+A Telescope extension for finding backlinks in markdown notes.

+For Zettelkasten and other methods.

 `:FindBacklinks`
     Opens a Telescope window displaying all notes that link to the current note.